mskim/rlayout/README.md

 			- glossary
 		- put templates under rubymotion app/resouces/

+2016 9 21
+	- add pass page_headings options to document
+	- this will allow custom heading support
+	- add HeadingContainer for complex Heading
+	- add SpreadDocument, a two page document with Heading in each page.

+2016 9 19
+	- heading with background image
+	- floats
+	- remote story
+	- remote item
+	  QuizBank with collections(images or json)
+	  REST API that can receive item collection from remote server.

+2016 9 18
+	- implement OrderedList, UnorderedList

 2016 9 5
 	- fix yaml | with csv
 \\	- Prefix